Drew Pasteur's Ohio Fantastic 50

 Do teams get extra credit for running up big scores against a weak opponent?

 Accounting for margin of victory is important in ranking football teams, but lopsided scores often have more to do with offensive styles & philosophy about rotating in young players than about the difference in team strengths.
-Any extra margin beyond 42 points is ignored, and there is a diminishing returns principle well before that.
-Beyond a 3 TD margin, each additional score is worth less than the previous one.
+Anything beyond a 42-point margin is ignored in my system.
+Games where a heavily-favored team wins comfortably (even if by less than 42) are also weighted less, compared to upsets, near-upsets or games between evenly-matched teams.

 How large is home-field advantage in high school football, and do you account for teams playing at community stadiums or other off-campus locations?